ijlyttle/bsplus/README.md

 1. To provide a framework to use Bootstrap's markup API: http://getbootstrap.com/javascript/

-2. To allow you to compose HTML using pipes.
+2. To promote composition of HTML using pipes.

 In this package, there are function families for: